^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Schizophreniform disorder is characterized by symptoms similar to schizophrenia, but lasting more than 1 month but less than 6 months.
+Schizophreniform disorder is characterized by symptoms similar to those of schizophrenia, but lasting more than 1 month but less than 6 months.

-In clinical evaluation, there is reason to suspect the presence of schizophrenia.
-It is necessary to exclude psychoses, secondary to substance abuse or somatic disease.
-The difference between schizophreniform disorder and schizophrenia in a patient without previous psychotic symptoms is based on the duration of the symptoms; if the duration exceeds 6 months, the patient no longer meets the diagnostic criteria of schizophreniform disorder.
-Preservation of symptoms or disability over 6 months indicates schizophrenia, but acute psychosis can also develop into a mood disorder with psychotic traits, such as bipolar or schizoaffective disorder.
-To establish the diagnosis and appropriate treatment, it is often necessary to have long-term follow-up.
+On clinical evaluation, there is reason to suspect schizophrenia.
+Psychoses secondary to substance abuse or medical illness must be excluded.
+The distinction between schizophreniform disorder and schizophrenia in a patient without previous psychotic symptoms is based on the duration of symptoms; if the duration exceeds 6 months, the patient no longer meets the diagnostic criteria for schizophreniform disorder.
+Persistence of symptoms or disability beyond 6 months suggests schizophrenia, but acute psychosis may also progress to a mood disorder with psychotic features, such as bipolar disorder or schizoaffective disorder.
+Long-term observation is often necessary to establish the diagnosis and appropriate treatment.

 Antipsychotic therapy and supportive psychosocial care are indicated.
-After the disappearance of symptoms, drug therapy lasts 12 months, and then is gradually canceled under close supervision of the doctor to avoid the resumption of psychotic symptoms.
+After symptoms have disappeared, drug therapy is continued for 12 months and then gradually discontinued under close medical supervision to avoid recurrence of psychotic symptoms.

 You are reporting a typo in the following text: